-Each employee required to wear a uniform will be furnished with up to five (5) serviceable uniforms at a time as determined by the City.
+Each employee required to wear a uniform will be furnished with up to five (5) serviceable uniforms at a time as determined by the Cityas prescribed by each Department Head.
 Employees are required to wear the uniforms during working hours and are not allowed to wear them during off duty hours.
-The definition of uniform will vary by department and position.
+The Definition of uniform will vary by department and position.

 The uniforms are to be maintained by the individual employee and are to be considered property of the City.
-The City Business Office will furnish replacement uniform articles as necessary.
+The City Business Office will furnish replacement uniformnew articles as replacements as approved by the Department Headneessary.
 All uniforms must be returned to the City upon termination of employment.